Skip To Content

 Diversity

-We are building a team that is able to understand the needs of and effectively communicate with the whole of our diverse nation.
 We want our team to reflect the diversity of the wider population.
 This includes the representation of people from ethnic minorities and lower socio-economic backgrounds.
 We apply the Rooney Rule to achieve this.
+Subject to consent, we ensure that at least one candidate from both ethnic minority and lower socio-economic backgrounds, who meet the essential selection criteria for the role, are shortlisted for an interview.